syncfusion-content/javascript-docs/js/PivotGrid/Collapsed-By-Default.md

 api: /api/js/ejpivotgrid
 ---

-I> These features are applicable only for the relational datasource.
+I> These features are applicable only for the relational data source.

 # Collapse by default

 Allows you to collapse all members displayed in the grid.
-You can enable collapsing all members by default in the PivotGrid by setting the [`enableCollapseByDefault`](/api/js/ejpivotgrid#members:enablecollapsebydefault) property to true.
+You can enable collapsing all members by default in the pivot grid by setting the [`enableCollapseByDefault`](/api/js/ejpivotgrid#members:enablecollapsebydefault) property to true.

 {% highlight js %}